Welcome to the website of Dr. Sida Liu 刘思达.

 Before joining the University of Toronto faculty in 2016, I taught at the University of Wisconsin-Madison for seven years as an assistant professor of sociology and law and directed its East Asian Legal Studies Center in 2014-2016.
 In 2016-2017, I was a member of the Institute for Advanced Study in Princeton.
 I received my LL.B. from Peking University Law School and my Ph.D. in sociology from the University of Chicago.

 I work in the interdisciplinary area between sociology and law (often called "law and society" or "sociolegal studies"), and I write in English and Chinese.
-My current research interests include the sociology of law, organizations and professions, criminal justice, globalization, and social theory.
-Besides my empirical work on Chinese law and the legal profession, I have been developing a general theory of social space for analyzing law, professions, and other social entities following the Simmelian tradition of social geometry and the Chicago School of sociology.
+My current research interests include the sociology of law, organizations and professions, political sociology, criminal justice, globalization, and social theory.
+Besides my empirical work on Chinese law and the legal profession, I have been developing a theory of social space for analyzing law, professions, and other social entities following the Simmelian tradition of social geometry and the Chicago School of sociology.

 My curriculum vitae can be downloaded from here: